h33tlit/Security-Fundamentals/README.md

 ## 3. **Inadequate Log Analysis**
 - Failing to properly analyze logs can result in missed connections or threats.
 - Example:
-  - Malware detected on a device ("LetsDefend") secretly sends data to "letsdefend.io".
+  - Malware detected on a device ("Jev") secretly sends data to "jev.io".
   - SOC analysts must use log management tools to check if other devices are also connecting to this address.

 **Key Tip**: Always correlate logs across devices for a comprehensive view.